towolf/towolf.github.com/docs/PsychDemos/DriftDemo5.markdown

 The demo ends after a key press or after 20 seconds have elapsed.

-The demo uses alpha\-blending and color buffer masking for masking the gratings with circular apertures.
+The demo uses alpha-blending and color buffer masking for masking the gratings with circular apertures.

 # Parameters: